bbalasub1/glmnet_python/README.md

 # glmnet python

-### ...this is an alpha, not tested extensively so far version...

 ## Introduction

-This is a python alpha-version of the glmnet library in R. The underlying fortran codes are the same as the R version, and uses a pathwise coordinate descent algorithm.
+This is a python alpha-version of the R glmnet library.
+The underlying fortran codes are the same as the R version, and uses a pathwise coordinate descent algorithm.

-This python version is a front-end that moulds the input and output data to be in a format compatible with the fortran requirements.
+Currently, glmnet calls work for gaussian, multi-variate gaussian, binomial, multinomial, poisson and cox models are implemted models are implemented.

+Additionally, cross-validation is also implemented for gaussian, binomial and multinomial models.

 During installation, the fortran code is compiled in the local machine using gfortran, and is called by the python code.